Early skyscrapers: The first skyscraper

 In comparison, New York trailed behind Chicago, having only four buildings over 16 stories tall by 1893.
 Part of the delay was caused by the slowness of the city authorities to authorize metal-frame construction techniques; it was not until 1889 that they relented and allowed Bradford Gilbert to construct the Tower Building, an 11-story iron-framed skyscraper.
 This encouraged the building of more skyscrapers in New York, although the city remained cautious about the technology for some years.
 Finally, in 1895 a breakthrough was made with the construction of the American Surety Building, a twenty-story, 303 ft high-steel development that broke Chicago's height record.
 From then on, New York thoroughly embraced skeleton frame construction.
 In particular, New York newspaper companies adopted the skyscraper, building several along Park Row, sometimes termed "Newspaper Row", in the 1880s and 1890s.
 A few early skyscrapers were also constructed in Baltimore, Boston, Pittsburgh, St. Louis, Rochester, and Buffalo, such as the Wainwright Building, Wilder Building, Equitable Building, and Guaranty Building.
 Early examples on the West Coast include the Old Chronicle Building and the Call Building in San Francisco, as well as the Luzon Building in Tacoma, Washington.
-Early skyscrapers outside the United States include the APA Building (1889) in Melbourne, Australia, the Ryōunkaku (1890) in Tokyo, Japan and the Witte Huis (1898) in Rotterdam, the Netherlands.
+Early skyscrapers outside the United States include the APA Building (c.
+1889–1890) in Melbourne, Australia, the Ryōunkaku (1890) in Tokyo, Japan and the Witte Huis (1898) in Rotterdam, the Netherlands.